How to Create Email Templates in Gmail (Step-by-Step)

 If your team handles customer emails, templates are one of the fastest ways to cut response times.
 The average company takes over 12 hours to respond to a customer email, yet 89% of customers expect a reply within one hour.
 Templates close that gap by turning a five-minute email into a 30-second task.

-This guide walks through how to enable, create, use, and manage Gmail templates — plus five ready-to-use examples for support teams.
+This guide walks through how to enable, create, use, and manage Gmail templates — plus eight ready-to-use examples for support teams.

 How to Enable Templates in Gmail